frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 There was a student in a class in Brazil who had a similar experience.
 Some teacher in some subject said some things that were not quite in keeping with the teaching of the Church or were a little bit off.

 This student, who had a little bit of formation, realized that he had to try and say something.
-It wasn\'t easy to try and "correct," in inverted commas, his teacher.
+It wasn\'t easy to try and "correct" his teacher.
 But he felt that as a good Christian, he had to raise his voice; disagree, at least.

 He put up his hand and when he was called upon, he said, 'I'd just like to say that I think the real teaching of the Church on this issue is this, this, and this.'
 The teacher said, 'You come and see me after class.'